lordareicgnon/Mapper_plus/README.md

 - scipy
 - sklearn
 - walk-likelihood methods (file attached)
-- kepler mapper (link to installation)
+- kepler mapper (Can be pip installed with command 'pip install kmapper'.
+For other options, see: https://kepler-mapper.scikit-tda.org/en/latest/started.html)

 # Overview